 10. Brazil is the most successful soccer nation in the world

 Soccer is not just a sport in Brazil.
 It is a way of life.
 Brazilians are so passionate about their players, club teams, and the national team.
-With 5 FIFA world cups, Brazil is the most successful soccer nation in the world, and many consider Brazilian players to be more skilful than others.
+With 5 FIFA world cups, Brazil is the most successful soccer nation in the world, and many consider Brazilian players to be more skillful than others.
 Pele, Ronaldinho, Garrincha, Rivaldo, Kaka, and Cafu are some of the greatest Brazilian Soccer players.